megangraft/BanishedManual/README.md

 - No!
 You can only ever plant seeds that have been sent to you from the multiworld.

 I accidentally traded a Trader for Bean Seeds, even though they’re useless because I don’t have Bean Seeds from the multiworld.
 Does that mean I just traded for nothing?
 - No!
-Seed trades are an important part of the Banished gameplay loop, and as such, each seed trade you make with the trader is a check location, up to 8 seed trades.
-Trading for the same seed twice is perfectly fine and contributes toward those 8 checks.
+Seed trades are an important part of the Banished gameplay loop, and as such, each seed trade you make with the trader is a check location, up to 16 seed trades.
+Trading for the same seed twice is perfectly fine and contributes toward those checks.
+Unless, of course, you turned off the "Randomize Trades" option in your YAML.
+Then, yeah, ya traded for nothing D:

 How do the Livestock trade checks work?
 - To get the check, you must trade the Trader for 2 animals.
 This is because, in vanilla Banished, 2 animals are required to spawn more of that animal.
 So it mimics the cost from the core gameplay loop.